5197 Helen C. White Hall

 Precis of the lecture, including careful presentation of any explicitly formulated arguments.

-I prefer a format where I lecture, and discussion then develops from your questions.
+I prefer a format where I lecture and discussion then develops from your questions.
 That means that you need to ask questions!
 And since the material is not easy and I am not always right or clear, you should have lots of questions.
 Please feel free to ask them!
-I will regularly distribute discussion questions, which will also be posted on the public web page.
+I will regularly email you with discussion questions, which will also be posted on the public web page.
 Studying these will help you to get more out of the readings and will contribute to better class discussion.

 Use of Email: